jerquinigo/API_Intro/api_intro_assignment.md

 - `index.html`
 - `script.js`

 Before we get into how we're going to present or process our data, we need our data first.
 Copy + paste the JSON in the Dog API route posted above into your `script.js` file.
 Assign it to a variable - let's call it `APIResponse`. **Do not modify this object**.
 In the future, we won't have the luxury to modify our API response exactly how we want it.
-We'll have to process it once we receive it.
+We'll have to process it once we receive it.//

 In your `index.html` file, import your JS file and create a `button` tag with the text "New Breed!".
-Above your button, create a header with the text "Dog Breed Picker".
+Above your button, create a header with the text "Dog Breed Picker".//

 ## Part 2

 Look again at your `APIResponse` object.
 You can see that it has two keys: `status` (which should contain the value `"success"`) and `message`, which contains all of our dog breeds.
 Each of these breeds are a key in an object, and each of them have a value, all of which are arrays.
-Most of these arrays are empty, but a few contain several _sub-breeds_.
+Most of these arrays are empty, but a few contain several _sub-breeds_.//

 Create a new array, `breedList`.
 This array should contain each of the breeds, _including sub-breeds_.
 When there is a list of sub-breeds, append each one to the beginning of the primary breed name.
 Capitalize the first letter of each word.